scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

 - **Constants**: These specify initial values.
 Examples:
   - `{"name":"myInt", "type":"int", "value":"123"}`
   - `{"name":"myAddress", "type":"address", "value":"9fcrXXaJgrGKC8iu98Y2spstDDxNccXSR9QjbfTvtuv7vJ3NQLk"}`
 - **Instructions**: These specify binary and unary operations and conversions.
-Example:
+Examples:
   - Binary Op: `{"name":"mySum", "first":"someValue", "op":"Add", "second":"someOtherValue"}`
-  - Unary Op: `{"out":"myLong7", "in":"myLong2", "op":"Neg"}`
+  - Unary Op: `{"out":"myNegativeNumber", "in":"myNumber", "op":"Neg"}`
   - Conversion: `{"to":"myErgoTree", "from":"myGroupElement", "converter":"ProveDlog"}`
 - **Box**: These are used to define boxes or search for boxes.
 There are four types: `Address`, `Id`, `Register`, and `Long` (see below).

+See [this page](model/package.scala) for the detailed schema of all declarations and [this page](model/Enums.scala) for the enumerations used.

 ## Box Declarations
 There are four type of box declarations: